-This section illustrates the use of XML file used to configure Novell Archive and Version Services 2.1 for OES 2.
-For your convenience, all sample files can be found in the etc/opt/novell/arkManager/ conf directory of your archive server.
+This section illustrates the use of XML file used to configure Novell Archive and Version Services.
+For your convenience, all sample files can be found in the etc/opt/novell/arkManager/conf directory of your archive server.
 Use the following table to determine which samples to use.